 Example: Consider an attribute Projects that represents the projects an employee is working on.
 Each project can have sub-attributes like ProjectID, ProjectName, and ProjectDuration.
 An employee might work on multiple projects simultaneously, making Projects a complex attribute.

-Complex attributes are powerful for modeling intricate data relationships within an entity.
+Complex attributes are powerful for data modeling within an entity.
 They allow for flexible and detailed data representation, which is particularly useful in advanced database applications.

 Key Attributes